 Please remember this site is designed with the beginner in mind – there are plenty of other sites for the experienced engineer.
 If you would like any specific advice please get in touch via email and I will try to help.

 One very important note please do not underestimate the need to pay due respect to health and safety.
-A lathe will remove flesh and bone just as easily as metal.
-Avoid loose clothing, long hair, jewellery or anything else than can be dragged into revolving machinery.
+A common sense approach is best, and avoid loose clothing, long hair, jewellery or anything else than can be dragged into revolving machinery.

 Let me introduce myself – my name is John Somers and I am very much a late arrival on the model engineering scene.
 I have no career background in engineering though I have always had an underlying interest in all things mechanical.
 I restored the first of several motorbikes when I was 14, I’ve rebuilt an MG sports car, restored numerous antique wall and longcase clocks and even dabbled at restoring vintage clarinets.
 My long standing participation with motorcycling came to an end five or six years ago and it was then that my thoughts turned to the possibilities of model engineering.
 Soon thereafter I was gathering the supplies and making a start machining my first metalworking cuts.